AnnikaGr/Minesweeper/README.md

 There are a number of bonus interactions:
 * There are special well-fields.
 When they are uncovered you can scroll on them to get water from the ground.
-* If you build on a peatland (= hit a mine) and you got water from a well before, you can blow in your microphone to cool down the planet by using the water to rewater the peatland (= the mine does not count as hit)
+* If you build on a peatland (= hit a mine), you got water from a well before and the planet doesn´t explode yet, you can blow in your microphone to cool down the planet by using the water to rewater the peatland (= the mine then does not count as hit).
 * You can conduct research on your planet three times by dragging over fields.
 This way you can check if there is peatland (= a mine) below them and whether you can built on a cell (=uncover) it safely.
 Each research has a maximum duration of one full second.

 ## Running the Application